 Michelle Badash, MS

 A total colectomy is the removal of the entire colon.
 The last part of the small intestine, called the ileum, is then connected to the rectum.
 In some cases, a small pouch is made from the ileum to store stool.
 This pouch mimics the function of the rectum.
-This surgery preserves anal function and the need for a permanent colostomy.
+This surgery preserves anal function and eliminates the need for a permanent colostomy.

 This procedure is also called a full-thickness resection.
-Like the local excision procedure, a colonoscope is placed through the anus, and up into the rectum.
+Like the local excision procedure, a colonoscope is placed through the anus, and into the rectum.
 The surgeon removes both the cancer and some surrounding healthy tissue.
 Local transanal resection is used for early stage cancers that are small and closer to the anus.

 If you have chemotherapy or radiation therapy before this procedure, you may have a temporary ileostomy.
 An ileostomy brings the last portion of the small intestine out through a hole in the abdominal wall.
 After an appropriate amount of time, the procedure may be reversed.